damela/CS209A_AD_Project/index.md

 The project overarching goal is to predict over time if a patient will develop AD.
 We are especially concerned about accurate, fast, and inexpensive detection.
 The goals can be formulated as follows:

-1. Based on data at the first visit, predict the
+1. Based on data at the first visit, predict the progression of the disease
 2. Investigate the accuracy of the model as a function of the number of visits
 3. Investigate the accuracy of the model as a function of the feature selection